-No. Description of land Additional use Conditions 1 Milton Road East Pingelly CG6310 Transport depot including the storage of grains in bulk and the garaging, maintenance, management, and repair of machinery used for the storage and/or transport of grain.
-As determined by Council 2 Reserve No. 27461, corner Stone and Prestige Streets, Pingelly Animal Shelter - Marsupial Retreat As determined by Council
+No. Description of land Additional use Conditions 4 Milton Road Transport depot including the storage As determined by East Pingelly CG6310 of grains in bulk and the garaging, maintenance, management, and repair of machinery used for the storage and/or transport of grain.
+Council 2 Reserve No. Animal Shelter - Marsupial Retreat As determined by 27461, corner Council Stone and Prestige Streets, Pingelly